Meet Martinus Evans and 1,600 “Back of the Pack” Runners Not Afraid to Be Slow AF

 But as he quickly found out, it was just what he had been looking for.

-Martinus started his community-building journey on the right foot with the Mighty Networks Community Design Masterclass, learning how to get members to interact and keep coming back.
+Martinus started his community-building journey on the right foot with Mighty Networks Community Design Masterclass, learning how use cultural software to get members to interact and keep coming back.
 The Masterclass also helped him to feel less alone since his fellow creators shared many of the same doubts he was facing:

 “I was afraid I would put in all the work to build this and nobody would want to join, or even if they did, that it would be crickets inside.
 I was also anxious about learning a new technology platform and feeling confident that if I clicked a certain button, I knew what would happen.”